-I am a proud member both of The Magic Circle and of Equity.
-But what are they and what does my membership mean to you?
+I am a proud member of both The Magic Circle and of Equity.
+But what are these organisations and what does my membership mean to you?

-Many people have heard of The Magic Circle but aren’t quite sure what it is… or even if it really exists!
+Of course, lots of people have heard of The Magic Circle.
+But, many aren’t quite sure what it is… or even if it really exists!
 So, what exactly is a Magic Circle Magician?

 The Magic Circle’s membership meet at the society’s headquarters in Euston, London.
 Here they can attend lectures from visiting guest magicians, utilise the vast magic libraries, visit the museum or work on their acts with other like-minded magicians in the clubroom.

-Membership of The Magic Circle is a real milestone in the careers of many magicians and the membership process is far from easy.
+Membership of The Magic Circle is a real milestone in the careers of many magicians.
+However, the membership process is far from easy.

-First, the magician will attend an interview at The Magic Circle Headquarters.
+First, the magician attends an interview at The Magic Circle Headquarters.
 This ensures that his or her skills and knowledge are appropriate for the more formal examination (audition).

-At the audition, the magician will perform a six to eight-minute magical presentation in front of an audience of magicians and a panel of judges.
-The performance is marked against a rigorous set of criteria revolving around technical ability and presentation skills.
+At the audition, the magician performs a six to eight-minute magical presentation.
+This will be in front of an audience of magicians, plus a panel of four judges.
+The judges assess everything from technical ability to presentation skills.

-It’s only after that point that the magician can use the title “Member of The Magic Circle” and use the initials M.M.C. after their name.
+It’s only then that the magician can use the title “Member of The Magic Circle” and use the initials M.M.C.

-Gaining membership to The Magic Circle is often just the first step for many members, as there are actually THREE degrees of membership.
+Gaining membership to The Magic Circle is often just the first step for many members.
+This is because there are actually THREE degrees of membership.